On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: The approach of Bodnarchuk--Kraft--Rips to automorphisms of ( )

 \begin{itemize} \item $\sum k_i=1$. \item $\sum_i k_i^{n}\lambda_i=0$. \end{itemize} \end{lemma}

-Using this lemma we can cancel all terms in the product in the lemma \ref{LeForHiking} but the constant.
-The proof of Lemma \ref{LeHikingCh0} for any field of zero characteristics can be obtained based on the following observation:
+Using this lemma we can cancel out all terms in the product in the Lemma \ref{LeForHiking} except for the constant one.
+The proof of Lemma \ref{LeHikingCh0} for any field of zero characteristic can be obtained through the following observation:

 \begin{lemma} and if $m<n$ then

 \end{lemma}